-Penn will review self-reported SAT and ACT test scores from first year applications attending high schools in the United States.
-SAT Subject Tests, TOEFL, and IELTS scores must be sent through official testing agencies to be considered with your application.
-Recruited athletes and students attending high schools outside of the U.S. are required to submit official testing through the appropriate testing agency or University-approved source.
+Applicants have the option of self-reporting their SAT, ACT, and SAT Subject Test scores.
+English-language proficiency test results must be sent through official agencies to be considered with your application.
 To self-report your scores, use the testing section of the Common Application, Coalition Application, or QuestBridge Application.
 To ensure accurate super scoring (taking the highest composite score across multiple sittings), we recommend that you self-report each test you will use to select the highest score in each section.

 Tests must be taken by the appropriate application deadline:

 |Latest SAT Subject Test Date||November 2020||December 2020||December 2020|